kiron0/vanisher/packages/README.md

 # VanisherJS

-A JavaScript library that gradually fades out websites and elements based on specified deadlines.
-Perfect for creating urgency, managing time-sensitive content, or implementing creative fade effects.
+Gradually fades out any website or element by reducing opacity over time until a specified deadline.
+Perfect for unpaid invoices, expiring offers, or time-sensitive content.
+Includes React and Next.js components, dynamic updates, and full TypeScript support.

 ## Features